Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable

-The reproducibility package for the experimental evaluation of ACR-GNN quantization is provided in the folder `\texttt{code\_notebooks\_csv}'.
-The `\texttt{Code}' subfolder contains the Python implementation, along with a `\texttt{README.md}' file that provides a detailed description of the files and step-by-step instructions for reproducing the experiments.
-The `\texttt{Notebooks}' subfolder includes the analysis scripts, all corresponding `\texttt{.csv}' files, and an additional file with usage instructions and descriptions.
+The replication package for the experimental evaluation of ACR-GNN quantization is provided in the folder \text{code\_notebooks\_csv}.
+The \text{Code} subfolder contains the Python implementation, accompanied by a \text{README.md} file that documents the project structure and provides detailed instructions for reproducing the experiments.
+The \text{Notebooks} subfolder includes the analysis scripts, the corresponding \text{.csv} files, and additional documentation describing their usage.